Workshops & Consultation

 Diversity, Equity & Inclusion (DEI) 101

-This session introduces groups to DEI, its relation to University mission and values, and supports affiliates in connecting the frameworks to their role and activities on campus.
+This 90-minute session introduces groups to DEI, its relation to University mission and values, and supports affiliates in connecting the frameworks to their role and activities on campus.
 Longer sessions provide more time to develop specific work/role action plans.

-An introduction to what constitutes and how to respond to, everyday microaggressions.
+A 90-minute introduction to what constitutes and how to respond to, everyday microaggressions.
 Can include group work on practicing response options.
 (The full version meets the USG Harm Reduction requirement for RSOs.)

 Intro to Dialogue Skills